Thomas Cavendish's circumnavigation: Strait of Magellan

 Entering the Strait of Magellan, Cavendish's three vessels passed the Segunda Angostura, the narrowest points of the Straits.
 The English anchored first at the island of Santa Magdalena.
 There, in two hours, they killed and salted two barrels-full of penguins for food.
-Following this they reached Pedro Sarmiento de Gamboa's now ruined settlement of Rey don Felipe by 19 January.
+Following this they reached Pedro Sarmiento de Gamboa's now ruined settlement of Rey don Felipe by 19 January 1587.
 Incredibly there were twelve men and three women out of the original 400 Spanish settlers.
 Cavendish cruelly refused them any assistance except for Tomé Hernandez a veteran pilot that Cavendish intended to make use of.
 He removed six cannons and then renamed the place 'Port Famine'.

 Cavendish sailed in the second half of the Strait and then managed extensive exploration of the many inlets, labyrinths, intricate channels of the islands and broken lands of Tierra del Fuego and its environs.
-On 24 February they emerged from the strait into the Pacific and sailed up the western coast South America.
+On 24 February 1587 they emerged from the strait into the Pacific and sailed up the western coast South America.

 Raids on Spanish American West Coast

-Cavendish however soon ran into a storm - this pushed the ships further north, the Hugh Gallant was then separated from the other two ships.
+Cavendish however soon ran into a storm – this pushed the ships further north, the Hugh Gallant was then separated from the other two ships.
 The storm lasted for nearly four days making it impossible for the men to sleep.
-They finally reached Santa María Island on 15 March.
-Having landing a party of seventy men the Natives there greeted them with kindness supplying them with food and received in return entertainment in the captain's ship.
-They then traded supplies with the natives who had valuable captured Spanish goods.
+They finally reached Santa María Island on 15 March 1587.
+Having landing a party of 70 men the Englishmen were greeted with kindness by the Natives, who supplied them with food, and who received in return entertainment in the captain's ship.
+The English then traded supplies with the natives, who had valuable captured Spanish goods.
 Days later the Hugh Gallant appeared and reunited with the others between Santa Maria Island and the mainland.